-In Today’s episode, will look into not one but two business case studies, where both these organisations are using OneDrive for Business as part of their secure Modern Work journey.
+In this episode, we look into not one but two business case studies, where both these organisations are using OneDrive for Business as part of their secure Modern Work journey.

 This is a must-listen episode if you are planning to use OneDrive for Business as the mainstream cloud storage platform.